We all know outdoor air can be polluted, especially in big cities. But did you know indoor air could be more polluted than outdoor air?

 For example, your air purifier’s HEPA filter might last 12 months, the activated carbon filter lasts six months, and the pre-filter (if equipped) lasts three months.

 When shopping for an air purifier, be sure to take the cost and frequency of future filter replacements into consideration.
 The typical filter life of all included filters is usually listed in the product specifications.

 Pre-Filters, HEPA Filters, and Carbon Filters

 Air purifiers that use filters to purify the air are the most popular units on the market.
 Pre-filters can either be washed or inexpensively replaced, depending on the model purchased.

-HEPA filters are designed to remove the tiniest of pollutants from the air and catch them permanently.
+HEPA filters are designed to remove the tiniest pollutants from the air and permanently catch them.
 The HEPA filters are the most expensive filters to replace.
-So, keep pre-filter clean to extend HEPA filter life.
+So, keep the pre-filter clean to extend HEPA filter life.